fortanix/terraform-provider-dsm/docs/resources/dsm_group.md

   * **app**: If the group was created by a app, the computed value will be the matching app id
 * **description**: The Fortanix DSM group object description
 * **approval_policy**: The Fortanix DSM group object quorum approval policy definition as a JSON string
-* **cryptographic_policy**: The Fortanix DSM group object cryptographic policy definition as a JSON string
 * **hmg**: The Fortanix DSM group object HMS/KMS definition as a JSON string